 - If you are shooting on an iPhone, make sure the live option is turned on.
 You can later select the best shot out of a three-second time frame.
 This can be very helpful when shooting with animals.

-Are the flamingos of Aruba on Renaissance Island free?
+Are the Flamingos in Aruba on Renaissance Island Free?

 The flamingos on Renaissance Island, are as far as I can tell, imported or bought from a zoo.
 Flamingos are not native to Aruba, So this is the only explanation.
 If you are very big on animal rights, I suggest skipping this day trip as it might bother you.